collage of mountain vistasLink to McGuire Woods: Opening Doors for Virginians with Disabilitieswww.mcguirewoods.com www.mcguirewoodsconsulting.com

 1013 Lafayette Blvd., Fredericksburg, VA 22401

 The Fredericksburg Battlefield Visitor Center is located at the base of historic Marye's Heights on the Fredericksburg battlefield.
-It is open weekdays 9:00 - 5:00 and on weekends 9:00 - 6:00.
-Film strip, artifacts, museum, book store, self-guided walking and driving tours.
+It contains artifacts, museum, book store, self-guided walking and driving tours.
 U.S. Park Service personnel on duty.

 PARKING: 2 wheelchair accessible parking spaces